benjaminhansen/LaravelArtisanMakeView/README.md

 - <code>empty</code> option is optional.
 Creates an empty view file with no layout extension.
     - When using the <code>empty</code> option all other options are ignored.

+- <code>suffix</code> is optional if you want to override the default blade.php file suffix with something else.